klabksec/splm_decrypt/README.md

 # splm_decrypt
-You like AGENTX?
-Here is a set of SPLM/AGENTX decrypter code examples
+You like Sofacy/APT28/Fancy Bear AGENTX?
+Here is a set of Sofacy/APT28 SPLM/AGENTX decrypter code examples